shoeffner/mthesis/src/state_of_the_art.md

 The eye tracking implementation [eyeLike](https://github.com/trishume/eyeLike) by Tristan Hume is the most important work for this thesis.
 The implementation uses gradients to detect eye centers [@Timm2011].
-It is not suited to be integrated into other software and can be seen as a reference implementation o f the eye center detection algorithm. \Gaze{} implements the same algorithms but tries to provide a more flexible interface.
+It is not suited to be integrated into other software and can be seen as a reference implementation of the eye center detection algorithm. \Gaze{} implements the same algorithms but provides a more flexible interface.

 [Opengazer](http://inference.org.uk/opengazer) is a software originally developed by Piotr Zieliński which tracks gaze after a few calibration steps using a normal webcam.
-It was published in 2010 and last updated in 2013, but a [fork](https://github.com/tiendan/OpenGazer) of the project was created by Onur Ferhat in 2014 and maintained until 2016.
-The fork achieved errors of about \SI{1.5}{\deg}, improving the original project by about \SI{17.5}{{\%}}, and being about
+It was published in 2010 and last updated in 2013, but a [fork](https://github.com/tiendan/OpenGazer) of the project was created by Onur Ferhat in 2013 and maintained until 2016.
+The fork achieved errors of about \ang{1.5}, improving the original project by about \SI{17.5}{{\%}}, and being about
-\SI{1}{\deg} short of Tobii X1 Light Eye Trackers [@Ferhat2012].
+\ang{1} short of Tobii X1 Light Eye Trackers [@Ferhat2012].

 One of the more prominent examples is [PyGaze](http://pygaze.org), a software primarily used to perform eye tracking and gaze tracking analysis [@Dalmaijer2014].
 It is written and Python and maintained by Edwin Dalmaijer and Sebastiaan Mathôt.
-Since 2015 it features a webcam based pupil tracker named webcam-eyetracker [@Dalmaijer2015].
+Since 2015 it features a webcam-based pupil tracker named webcam-eyetracker [@Dalmaijer2015].
 It tracks the pupil of one eye and uses infrared light.
 Because of that, it is not suitable for all webcams, as most have a built-in infrared filter -- though for some webcams it is